AlexCue987/talking-the-talk/konkurrensy/REPRODUCE-RACE-CONDITION-ON-EVERY-ITERATION.md

-## Reproducing Race Condition on Every Iteration
+## DRAFT - Reproducing Race Condition on Every Iteration
 ### Why Is That A Problem
 Whenever we are building a robust system, we need to consider concurrency and race conditions.
 Otherwise we can end up with a system that passes all unit tests, it can have up to 100% test coverage, and yet have subtle bugs related to concurrency.